 Lewis Bean

 Big yields of beautiful, dark green beans.
-Lewis with its slow seed development is a perfect variety for succession planting with crisp, juicy flavour, and excellent eating quality.
+Lewis with its slow seed development in pod is a perfect variety for succession planting with crisp, juicy flavour, and excellent eating quality.
 It produces an early, concentrated set of 6" beans on an upright plant, which makes for easy picking.
 Resistant to Bean Common Mosaic Virus, Curly Halo Blight and Rust.
 Matures in 50-55 days.

 Scroll down for more details and growing information.